Revolutionize Your Labor Day: Effortless Pulled Pork Perfection with Just 4 Ingredients

 It’s time to pull out the easiest pulled pork recipe known to mankind.

-All you need is a pork roast, a bottle of good root beer (stick with me here, your pork won’t taste like root beer, I promise) and your favorite BBQ sauce.
+All you need is a pork roast, a bottle of good root beer (stick with me here, your pork won’t taste like root beer, I promise) a teaspoon of kosher salt and your favorite BBQ sauce.
 See?
-Three ingredients.
+Only four ingredients.

 Root Beer Pulled Pork